 Decide where to publish

-Maximise your readership by making your work openly accessible and publish in a title indexed by major citation services such as Web of Science, Scopus and Google Scholar.
+Maximise your readership by making your work openly accessible, avoiding predatory publishers and publishing in a title indexed by major citation services such as Web of Science, Scopus and Google Scholar.

 The ‘Getting Published’ Canvas course provides detailed advice on developing a publication strategy.